lambdaclass/concrete/research/compiler/pipeline-lessons-2026-07.md

 load-bearing semantic axis: integer width, signedness, range, overflow/trap policy, wrapping, saturation, casts, foldability, interpreter behavior, and backend helper choice now route through one reference module.
-The next axes are capabilities/effects, typed facts, intrinsics, resolved identity, and certificate-carrying IR.
-For Concrete-in-Lean, "typed facts" should mean a certified node/edge-keyed ledger over a tree with real node identity, not necessarily fat constructors carrying every fact as fields.
-The AST is allowed to stay thin in facts, but it must carry identity; the ledger is load-bearing, fail-closed certificate data, not optional metadata.
-Edge facts are decisive: pass agreement, borrow conflicts, scoped-container exclusions, capability dependencies, proof dependencies, and invalidation dependencies cannot all live as fields on one expression node, so the node/edge ledger is fundamental rather than a migration crutch.
+The next axes are capabilities/effects, shared source typing, intrinsics, resolved identity, and CompilerDB-backed relational facts.
+For Concrete-in-Lean, node-local type facts should mean typed Core fields (`CExpr.ty`) fed by one `TypeJudgment`, while relational/evidence/provenance facts belong in `CompilerDB` when those facts are pulled by a real consumer.
+The unchecked AST is allowed to stay thin; the type axis does not need a second typed source tree or a DB.
+Edge facts are decisive: pass agreement, borrow conflicts, scoped-container exclusions, capability dependencies, proof dependencies, and invalidation dependencies cannot all live as fields on one expression node, so the typed-Core/future-DB split is fundamental rather than a migration crutch.

 ## The Named Languages: Are Their Pipelines As Good?